brucejunlee/brucejunlee.github.io/_posts/2017-06-05-papadimitriou.md

 ## 趣事

-[^1]: Marios Mavronicolas and Paul G. Spirakis, A glimpse at Christos H. Papadimitriou.
+[^1]: Marios Mavronicolas and Paul G. Spirakis, A glimpse at Christos H. Papadimitriou(2009).

+[^2]: S. Dasgupta, CH Papadimitriou and UV Vazirani, Algorithms, 2006.

+[^3]: William H Gates and CH Papadimitriou, Bounds for sorting by prefix reversal, Discrete Mathematics(1979).